Dr Ian Moir

 Annual General Meeting

-Members are asked to note that our AGM will be held in the Lochardil House Hotel on Tuesday 19th March 2019 at 8.00 pm.
-The purpose of the meeting will be to review our 2018 Annual Supper and elect new members to the Management Committee.
+Our AGM was held at Inverness Golf Club on 14th March 2023 at 8pm.
+The purpose of the meeting was to review our previous Annual Supper and elect new members to the Management Committee.

 We are pleased to advise that we now have a “comments section” on the Club Website......so please let us